dmatarinl/footwear_collection/README.md

     - `/products/summary`: Get summary of products per category (GET)
     - `/products/create`: Create a new product (POST)
     - `/products/<product_id>`: Update or delete a product (PUT, DELETE)
-    - `/products/visualization`: Generate a visualization of products per category (GET)
+    - `/products/visualization`: Generate a simple visualization of products per category and save it inside data/product_per_category folder (GET)

 Within the api.py you will find each method documented appropriately.
 Tested using VsCode extension ThunderClient.